FREQUENTLY ASKED QUESTIONS

 If this many sessions are not feasible for you at this time, it is beneficial to also talk to your therapist about what is possible for you, so they can adjust the therapy goals and pace.
 That way you can make the best of your time and money.

-• In Canada, psychologists and psychotherapists are different types of mental health professionals, though their work may sometimes overlap.
+In Canada, psychologists and psychotherapists are different types of mental health professionals, though their work may sometimes overlap.

-• A psychologist has a doctoral degree (PhD or PsyD) in psychology, meaning they have at least 7+ years of university training, including therapy & research.
+A psychologist typically has a doctoral degree (PhD or PsyD) in psychology, meaning they have at least 7+ years of university training, including therapy & research.
 They are experts in assessing, diagnosing, and treating mental health disorders using evidence-based therapies.
-Psychologists are licensed by provincial regulatory bodies (e.g., the Order of Psychologists of Quebec (OPQ) or the College of Psychologists and Behavioural Analysts of Ontario (CPBAO)), ensuring they meet high professional and ethical standards.
+In Canada, the title “psychologist” is regulated so only individuals with the appropriate educational and licensing credentials can use it.

 When you need professional mental health support, understanding these differences can help you choose the right provider for your needs.